Skip to main content

 Stearns County, MinnesotaEutrophic

 The LakeGrade rubric puts Sauk Lake at a C: clarity at 3.5 ft, 49 µg/L of phosphorus, and a TSI of 60 signal an intermediate trophic state.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's 61 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 With 2,126 acres of surface and 22.3 miles of shoreline, Sauk Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Sauk Lake sits at rank 33 of 55 in Stearns County, in the lower half of the local distribution.